 If an individual has been convicted of a DWI offense in Dallas, their license can be suspended for the following time periods:

-- 90 days to one year for a first DWI, first DWI with a child passenger, first intoxication assault and first DWI with an open container;
+- 90 days to one year for a first DWI, the first DWI with a child passenger, first intoxication assault, and first DWI with an open container;

 - 90 days to one year plus an additional one year for a second or subsequent intoxication assault within five years of any previous DWI contact;